epcim/hugo-site-apealive/content/about_petr.md

 I have experience as team lead and architect for private cloud implementations, large scale deployments and daily operations for major world-wide customers.

-My common DevOps tool-chain and experience counts Salt, Chef, Docker, OpenStack, Kubernetes, Helm charts, Consul/Etcd, Drone.io/Travis/Jenkins, KitchenCI/InSpec/Infratester, Telegraf/Fluent/Prometheus/Hubblestack.io, ...

 ### Key skills

 - Fluent English with communication and presentation skills.
-- Infrastructure and cloud architecture for private and public Openstack/Kubernetes/CloudFoundry.
+- Infrastructure and cloud architecture for private and public Openstack/Kubernetes
-- System and infrastructure deployment for large infrastructures.
+- System and infrastructure deployment for large scale infrastructures.
 - Operation support of production environments of 1k nodes.
-- Development and custom solutions for Linux and open-source solutions.
+- Configuration management with Salt, Habitat, Chef, (Ansible, ...)
-- Programming in Python, Ruby, (C#/.NET, Java and Javascript).
+- Programming in Python, Go, Ruby, (C#/.NET, Java and Javascript).
 - DevOps tool-chain for Continuous Integration / Continuous Deployment.
-- IBM SW products (DB2, ITM, BPM, TSAM, Cognos, IBM Cloud \*\*)
+- Vendor specific SW products skills (DB2, ITM, BPM, TSAM, Cognos, IBM Cloud)

 ### Career history

 **You wanna be listed here, make me an offer ;-)*

-2016/10 - <sup> to </sup><sub> date </sub> &dash; Mirantis, Czech Republic
+2016/10 - <sup> to </sup><sub> date </sub> &dash; Mirantis, Czech Republic, since 2018 team lead of a service dptm.

 2016/05 - 2016/10 &dash; tcp cloud, Czech Republic (Acquired by Mirantis)